 - How do they conduct the legally required “site surveys”?

-However, there are also many excellent Canadian drone services companies cutting their teeth in Canada right now.
-They may not have the influence/might of a corporate SEM machine behind them BUT they have significant expertise and are more than capable of rising to any challenge in every drone services sector.
+They may not have the influence/might of a corporate marketing machine behind them BUT they have significant expertise and are more than capable of rising to any challenge in every drone services sector,

-In fact, many large corporate players operating in Canada and elsewhere (such as in the wind/renewable sector) already have the support of Canadian based SMEs enshrined in their vision statements and mandates and with good reason;
+In fact, many large corporate players operating in Canada and elsewhere (such as in the wind/renewable sector) already have the mandate to support local companies enshrined in their vision statements and with good reason;

-Supporting locally based businesses promotes growth and builds strength/resilience across all sectors!!
+Supporting locally based businesses promotes growth and builds strength, redundancy and resilience across the supply chain!